weareunderdesign/weareunder.design/underground.md

 ### guidelines

 tone
-approachable, authentic, inspiring - like that friend who always knows what to say. be genuine and passionate, show emotion, stay positive. build relationships first, sales follow naturally. teach through sharing, suggest don't command.
+approachable, authentic, inspiring. be genuine and passionate, show emotion, stay positive. build relationships first, sales follow. teach through sharing, suggest don't command.

 writing
-simple and clear - short sentences, minimal punctuation (periods and commas only), lowercase signature style. make it skimmable with compelling headlines, strong openings, powerful words, clear structure. quality over quantity - fewer, better posts.
+simple and clear - short sentences, minimal punctuation, lowercase signature style. make it skimmable with compelling headlines, strong openings, powerful words. quality over quantity - fewer, better posts.

 visual
-personal and mysterious - authentic visuals that intrigue before revealing. clean composition with one strong image, intentional arrangement, purposeful color palette, eye-catching typography. beauty is not optional - aesthetics create emotional connection. timing and rhythm matter.
+personal and mysterious - authentic visuals that intrigue before revealing. clean composition, intentional arrangement, purposeful color palette, eye-catching typography. beauty is not optional - aesthetics create emotional connection.

 ## rhythm

 how we work together - balancing doing and being across daily, weekly, monthly, seasonal, and yearly cycles.

+we embrace the chaos of remote work - our partners span the globe like a digital octopus. we find our groove, respect time zones, and do our best work when we're at our best. we stay inspired and weird.

 ### execution

-our framework for delivering exceptional products and services:

 - smart automation: let tools do the heavy lifting
 - clear goals: know exactly where we're heading